top of page

 Matthew2DONEE.jpg

-At Binghamton, I have served as a Community Engaged Teaching Fellow and Charles E. Scheidt Faculty Fellow for Atrocity Prevention.
+My teaching experience encompasses courses on introductions to public administration and policy, policy implementation and evaluation, subnational politics, and quantitative methods.
+I have also served as a Community Engaged Teaching Fellow and Charles E. Scheidt Faculty Fellow for Atrocity Prevention.

 You can contact me at matthewuttermark@ufl.edu.